Ghana: Ex-President Mahama's comeback sparks hope for future – DW – 12/09/2024

 The election for both the president and members of parliament was held against the backdrop of Ghana's worst cost of living crisis in a generation.
 It was seen as a litmus test for democracy in a region shaken by extremist violence and coups.

-Though inflation slowed from over 50% to around 23% and other macroeconomic indicators have stabilized, many still see Ghana's economic struggles as a key election issue.
+Though inflation has fallen from more than 50% to around 23% and other macroeconomic indicators have stabilized, many still saw Ghana's economic struggles as a key election issue.

-During campaigning this year, the former president also faced criticism from those who remember his government's financial problems, especially the "dumsor" power blackouts that marked his time in office.
+During the campaign, the former president also faced criticism from those who remember his government's financial problems and especially the "dumsor" (on and off) power cuts that marked his time in office.

 Economic crisis fuels Mahama's return

-Under the slogan 'Break the 8' — a reference to the NPP's two terms in power — Bawumia hoped to lead the NPP to an unprecedented third term.
+Campaigning under the slogan 'Break the 8' — a reference to the NPP's two terms in power — Bawumia had hoped to lead his party to an unprecedented third term.

 But no party in Ghana under the Fourth Republic — 1992 to the present — has ever won more than two consecutive terms.
-Both the NDC and the NPP have always lost power after eight years.
+The NDC and the NPP have always lost power after eight years.

 Boakye Millicent from northern Ghana was among those hoping for leadership change outside of the traditional NPP and NDC, which he feels no longer serve the people's needs.